The works on these pages are inspired by journeys: the journeys of people, animals and spirits.

 MA Anthropology of Media, School of Oriental and African Studies, University of London, 1999-2001

-Live and work in Stroud, Gloucestershire
+Lives and works in Stroud, Gloucestershire

-Recent solo exhibitions include:
+Solo exhibitions include:

 From Purgatory to Paradise: Nude in Road, INDEX Gallery, Stroud, 2014